Lantianyou/whisper-playground/README.md

 - Speech to text super expensive or embedded in other software.
     - xunfei, tencent, super expensive, convoluted expensive
+    - we can be 100x cheaper and still profitable, if not more
     - meeting apps, you have to use the app in advance.
 Cannot import files, say mp3 files.

 - Remove the pause and noise